Creative and Professional Writing BA Honours

 Our tailored scheme develops work readiness and draws attention to the wide applicability of humanities skills in working life and careers.

-Boost your Employability
+Boost your career potential

 Gain international or workplace experience by studying abroad or undertaking a work placement between your second and third year.